Kuritsu243/FMP_Documentation/Writerside/topics/Technicalities.md

 ## Target Hardware

 I have optimised my game to run on a large variety of hardware.
-This prevents the potential audience from not needing an insanely high specification system to play my game with an optimal experience.
-I have done this as a counter to the number of modern games which hve been releasing year by year, with increasingly more and more powerful hardware requirements for their games to run smoothly.
+This prevents the potential audience from not needing an incredibly high specification system to play my game with an optimal experience.
+I have done this as a counter to the number of modern games which have been released year by year, with increasingly more and more powerful hardware requirements for their games to run smoothly.
 To be more specific, here is the baseline minimum spec to run my game smoothly:
 - **CPU:** Intel i5 6400 / AMD Ryzen 5 1600
 - **Memory:** 8GiB Minimum, 16GiB Recommended